 Perhaps most notably, former President George W. Bush wrote in a statement: “Laura and I are watching the scenes of mayhem unfolding at the seat of our Nation’s government in disbelief and dismay … This is how election results are disputed in a banana republic – not our democratic republic.”

-Politicians like Gallagher, Kinzinger, and Bush are right to be shocked and outraged by what happend at the Capitol.
+Politicians like Gallagher, Kinzinger, and Bush are right to be shocked and outraged by what happened at the Capitol.
 The events of January 6 revealed that our democracy is less robust than many of us would like to believe.
 We should indeed be horrified by the fact that a political leader has yet again exploited white anger and deployed hate and disinformation for personal and political gain – this time with deadly consequences.

 Statements such as the one above also suggest that many of us remain marinated in the intoxicating myth of U.S. exceptionalism.
 Derogatory terms like “banana republic” deride countries deemed to be “less developed,” and the context surrounding such language is obfuscated.